ppy/osu-wiki/news/2024/2024-07-13-new-featured-artist-metahumanboi.md

 ![](https://assets.ppy.sh/artists/430/header.jpg)

 A modern master of speedcore (and the countless other J-EDM subgenres that treat 220 BPM as normal), **MetaHumanBoi** knows exactly what makes an intense rhythm game song.
-Of course, knowledge like that comes best with experience — **MetaHumanBoi** spends a bunch of their time in games like *A Dance of Fire and Ice* and, of course, [osu!](https://osu.ppy.sh/users/14782369).
+Of course, knowledge like that comes best with experience — **MetaHumanBoi** spends a bunch of their time in games like *A Dance of Fire and Ice* and, of course, ::osu!::{ user-id=14782369 }.

 **8** awesome songs are part of [**MetaHumanBoi**'s Featured Artist listing](https://osu.ppy.sh/beatmaps/artists/430), and soon as you try mapping, they'll be part of your beatmap library too.

 260 BPM?
 8.5 stars?
-Not an issue for [MALISZEWSKI](https://osu.ppy.sh/users/12408961):
+Not an issue for ::MALISZEWSKI::{ user-id=12408961 }:

 <div align="center">
     <video width="95%" controls>